mahnoormehboob75-tech/mahnoor/README.md

 # mahnoor
-this is my first git repository
+This is my first git repository author.mahnoor